joshuaguinness/Stream-Selector/README.md

 I also created an automatic testing script, testCalc.py, which when runs, goes through 9 different test cases outputting whether they passed or not.

+There is also automatic documentation generated via Doxygen.
+To see the documentation, type "make doc."
+I decided to push the PDF to the repo anyways.

 ## What I learned

 Through this, I brushed up on my python from doing mostly C in the fall.
 I learned how to use dictionaries properly in python.
 A big thing I learned while doing this is the basics of how to automatically do testing by having test cases in a separate script then running that script.
 I had do think critically about the test cases I was running and their expected output, then call the different functions which read from different files.

+I also am learning about how to properly document by code.
+For this I used Doxygen.